valyrxyz/valyr-hub/README.md

 GET /health/detailed
 ```
 ## 🤝 Contributing
-We welcome contributions to OpenvApps Hub!
+We welcome contributions to Valyr Hub!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.
 ### Development Workflow
 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/amazing-feature`